AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 For the Pi, I settled on a custom variant of the [Display Mount Ender 3 S1 Pro with Raspberry PI 3 Case by 1h0m5s](https://www.printables.com/model/777751-display-mount-ender-3-s1-pro-with-raspberry-pi-3-c).

 "Variant"--none of the available versions are compatible with the Pi 4 with two inches of hat on top.
 And none of them seem to have sources (not that sources would do me much with this much work).
+And they all put the ethernet port in a weird direction.
 So a more accurate description might be a custom screen bracket & Pi case, loosely inspired by 1h0m5s's work.

 TODO: Camera arm